 NRSCH Performance Outcome 1- Tenant & Housing Services

-The purpose of this policy is to outline the process for the calculation of rent payable by tenants of Southern Cross Housing’s (SCH) affordable housing properties.
+The purpose of this policy is to outline the process for calculation of rent payable by tenants of SCH Affordable Housing properties.

-The maximum amount payable for an affordable housing property by any tenant will be 80 per cent of market rent, as varied by annual rent reviews.
-These amounts are set, and not subject to change unless during a rent review or with the express approval of Executive Manager, Operations.
+The maximum amount payable for an Affordable Housing property by any tenant will be 80 per cent of Market Rent, as varied by annual rent reviews.
+These amounts are set, and not subject to change unless during a rent review or with the express approval of the Chief Operating Officer.
 However, tenants may be eligible to pay a lower rent, based on their household income.
 For detailed information, refer to the NSW Affordable Housing guidelines.

-- Shoalhaven: Minimum of 1 Very Low and 1 Low, remaining Moderate
+Minimum of 1 Very Low and 1 Low, remaining Moderate.

-Maximum income limits for affordable housing are published on the Commonwealth Department of Communities and Justice website.
-There is no minimum income for affordable housing; ideally, tenants should not pay significantly more than 30% of their income on rent.
+Maximum Income limits for Affordable Housing are published on the Commonwealth Department of Social Security website.
+There is no minimum income for Affordable housing; ideally, tenants should not pay significantly more than 30% of their income on rent.
 Where a tenant’s circumstances change and they are eligible, the tenant will be offered assistance to complete an Application for Housing Assistance (social housing).
 A tenant must demonstrate affordability if rent exceeds 30% of their income.
-Factors taken into consideration are CRA (rental assistance) as it is calculated in social housing, private rental affordability ranges and future employment opportunity.
+Factors taken into consideration are CRA as it is calculated in Social Housing, private rental affordability ranges and future employment opportunity.